setlog/systemuri/README.md

 # systemuri

 A go library to register custom URL schema in the operating system.
+Inspired by https://github.com/Vrixyz/system_uri

 ## About